 Napa County, similar to the San Francisco Bay region, is subject to primary and secondary seismic hazards (resulting from earthquake activity) and other non-seismic geologic hazards.
 As stated in the geological resources chapter, a number of faults have been mapped within the County, but only three have been designated active by the California Geological Survey in accordance with the Alquist Priolo Earthquake Fault Zoning Act.
 The primary seismic hazard generated from earthquakes on these faults is surface rupture.
 Secondary seismically induced hazards, which could be generated from faults within the County or regionally, include groundshaking, landslides, liquefaction, lateral spreading, lurching, differential settlement, and failure of levees and dams.
-Non-seismically induced geologic hazards have the potential to cause injury to people or damage to property.
+Non-seismically induced geologic hazards include ground subsidence/settlement, landslides and soil creep, and erosion.
+These hazards have the potential to cause injury to people or damage to property.
 GIS maps created for these hazards are provided in this chapter to identify the potential for occurrence in the County.